040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 ```

 We connect a target group to the load balancer.
 The same target group will be used later in the service, the service can register itself to the target group with the actual IP address once up and running.
 For the target group we have to specify the target type `ip` and not `instance` since containers running in Fargate will get their own IP.
-Actually this not a Fargate but `awsvpc` behavior.
+Actually this not Fargate but `awsvpc` behavior.

 ```
 resource "aws_alb_target_group" "main" {